mohitpai/journey-optimizer.en/help/using/building-journeys/journey.md

 Design multistep advanced scenarios powered by following capabilities:

-* Send real-time **unitary delivery** triggered when an event is received, or **in batch** using Adobe Experience Platform segments.
+* Send real-time **unitary delivery** triggered when an event is received, or **in batch** using Adobe Experience Platform audiences.

 * Leverage **contextual data** from events, information from Adobe Experience Platform, or data from third-party API services.

 * Use the **built-in actions** to send messages designed in [!DNL Journey Optimizer] or create **custom actions** if you're using a third-party system to send your messages.

-* With the **journey designer**, build your multistep use cases: easily drag and drop an entry event or a read segment activity, add conditions and send personalized messages.
+* With the **journey designer**, build your multistep use cases: easily drag and drop an entry event or a read audience activity, add conditions and send personalized messages.

 >[!NOTE]